-Onshore Substations
+Onshore Substation

-- Proposed POI to the regional electric grid is the existing Indian River Substation owned by Delmarva Power and Light (DPL) in Dagsboro, Delaware.
-Other existing substations that could serve as the POI are included in the PDE. - It is anticipated that the Indian River Substation will be upgraded and expanded as required as the contracted generating capacity of the Project is increased.
+- Proposed POI to the regional electric grid is the existing Indian River Substation owned by Delmarva Power and Light (DPL) in Dagsboro, Delaware. - It is anticipated that the Indian River Substation will be upgraded and expanded as required as the contracted generating capacity of the Project is increased.

-• US Wind Onshore Substations
+US Wind Onshore Substations

-Proposed construction of 2 onshore substations in the vicinity of the existing Indian River Substation.
+Proposed construction of new onshore substations in the vicinity of the existing Indian River Substation.
 These substations would provide for a transition for the Onshore Export Cables to connect to the Indian River Substation.